cesar-ilharco/acl-2020/_posts/2021-05-10-faq-decision.md

 ### Q15: For some reasons I have not received an accept/reject notification from you.
 What's the status of my paper?
 A15: Please go to the softconf site, click on your paper, you should be able to see the status and reviews of your paper.

+## Section 3.
+Questions about the camera-ready version

+### Q16: Can I make minor changes to the title in the camera-ready version?
+A16: Yes, minor changes to the title are allowed.

+### Q17: Can I make any changes to the author list in the camera-ready version?
+A17: No, you cannot make any changes to the author list.
+The authors' information was used for COI (conflict-of-interest) detection, and COI is a factor that affects many stages in the review process (e.g., AC/reviewer assignment).
+Thus, no changes to the author list is allowed in the camera-ready version.
+In fact, in the final submission form, the author field is not editable.

+### Q18: Where can we find the templates for the camera-ready version?
+A18: We are working with publication chairs on this, and will contact authors above this once the templates are available.